-- The first three finishers of each gender of the prior year's HURT 100 (assuming they have completed an application, submitted payment, and met the deadlines applicable to all runners). - The male and female winners of the Peacock 100km. - Up to three entrants (regardless of gender) with no 100-mile race finishes. - Up to three entrants (regardless of gender) with no prior HURT 100 starts. - Up to three entrants (regardless of gender) selected at the discretion of the HURT 100 Race Directors.
+- The first three finishers of each gender of the prior year's HURT 100. - Up to three entrants (regardless of gender) with no 100-mile race finishes. - Up to three entrants (regardless of gender) with no prior HURT 100 starts. - Up to three entrants (regardless of gender) selected at the discretion of the HURT 100 race directorate.